SolidWallOfCode/libswoc/doc/code/BW_Format.en.rst

 ------------------

 The second is a "context generator" which generates text based on a context object.
-This use case presumes a set of generaorrs which access parts of a context object for text generation such that the output of the generator depends on the state of the context object.
+This use case presumes a set of generators which access parts of a context object for text generation such that the output of the generator depends on the state of the context object.
 For example, the context object might be an HTTP request and the generators field accessors, each of which outputs the value for a specific field of the request.
-Because the name is handed to the name binding object, an implementation could subclass :libswoc:`NameBinding` and override the function operator to check the name first against fields in the request, and only if that doesn't match, do a lookup for a generator.
+Because the name is handed to the name binding object, an implementation could subclass :libswoc:`ContextNames` and override the function operator to check the name first against fields in the request, and only if that doesn't match, do a lookup for a generator. :libswoc:`ContextNames` provides an implementation for storing and using name bindings.

 Global Names
 ------------